junxit/us-congress-bills-114/metadata.md

 - 2015-02-23 — Received in the Senate.
 - 2015-04-16 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2015-04-20 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 56.
+- 2015-05-13 — Senate amendment submitted
+- 2015-05-14 — Amendment SA 1224 agreed to in Senate by Unanimous Consent.
+- 2015-05-14 — Amendment SA 1224 proposed by Senator Hatch. (consideration: CR S2899) In the nature of a substitute.
+- 2015-05-14 — Amendment SA 1241 agreed to in Senate by Unanimous Consent.
+- 2015-05-14 — Amendment SA 1241 proposed by Senator McConnell for Senator Hatch. (consideration: CR S2946; text: CR S2946) To change the title.
+- 2015-05-14 — Measure laid before Senate by unanimous consent. (consideration: CR S2899-2908, S2946)
+- 2015-05-14 — Message on Senate action sent to the House.
+- 2015-05-14 — Passed Senate, under the order of 5/13/15, having achieved 60 votes in the affirmative, with an amendment and an amendment to the Title by Yea-Nay Vote.
+78 - 20.
+Record Vote Number: 179. (consideration: CR S2907)
+- 2015-05-14 — Passed/agreed to in Senate: Passed Senate, under the order of 5/13/15, having achieved 60 votes in the affirmative, with an amendment and an amendment to the Title by Yea-Nay Vote.
+78 - 20.
+Record Vote Number: 179.(consideration: CR S2907)
+- 2015-05-14 — Senate amendment agreed to: Amendment SA 1224 agreed to in Senate by Unanimous Consent.
+- 2015-05-14 — Senate amendment agreed to: Amendment SA 1241 agreed to in Senate by Unanimous Consent.
+- 2015-05-14 — Senate amendment proposed (on the floor): Amendment SA 1224 proposed by Senator Hatch.(consideration: CR S2899)
+- 2015-05-14 — Senate amendment proposed (on the floor): Amendment SA 1241 proposed by Senator McConnell for Senator Hatch.(consideration: CR S2946; text: CR S2946)
+- 2015-05-14 — Senate amendment submitted